ntutangyun/Documentation/docs/map-annotation.md

     - As for reverse lane, you can do the same way.

 ## Annotate Other Features [[top]] {: #annotate-other-features data-toc-label='Annotate Other Features'}
-Other annotation features may be included in the `TrafficLane` or `Intersection` objects or they may be sorted into other parent objects.
+Other annotation features may be included in the `TrafficLanes` or `Intersections` objects or they may be sorted into other parent objects.

 #### Create Pedestrian Path [[top]] {: #create-pedestrian-path data-toc-label='Create Pedestrian Path'}
 This annotation controls where pedestrians will pass with the highest priority.
 Pedestrians can walk anywhere but will stay on annotated areas if possible.